ENCCS/julia-for-hpda/content/sciml.rst

    In the dynamics example above, what happens if you do not assume homogeneity?
-In other words, if the forces acting on the object are allowed to depend both the object's velocity and position, as would be the case if for example the magetic field was non-homogeneous.
+In other words, if the forces acting on the object are allowed to depend both the object's velocity and position, as would be the case if for example the magnetic field was non-homogeneous.
 Try running the code under such weaker assumptions.

    .. solution:: Modifications